 EnronOnline EnronOnline

-1400 Smith Street Four Millbank
+P.O.
+Box 4656 Four Millbank

-Houston, Texas, USA London, UK
+Houston, Texas London, UK

-77002-7361 SW1P 3ET
+77002 SW1P 3ET

+USA

-We will process your registration information and send you a new user name to go with your selected password.
-Please keep your password in a safe place, as you will need it when your new user name arrives.
+We will process your registration information and send you a new User ID to go with your selected Password.
+Please keep your Password in a safe place.

 If you have any questions or are unclear about the registration process, please Contact Us.

-Guest Account Registration
+Guest Accounts

-If you are unsure that you want to register for Master account at this point, you may wish to consider applying for a Guest account.
-This allows those less familiar with EnronOnline to get a flavor for what we are all about.
+A Guest account provides the opportunity to see what EnronOnline is all about.
 With a Guest account, you can login to EnronOnline just like a registered user.
-Once inside, you will be able to see live prices for a selection of different commodities in various markets.
+Once inside, you will be able to see live prices for different commodities in various markets.
 In fact, the only difference for Guest users is that access is on a temporary basis and you won’t be able to transact with us online.
-However, Guest accounts are a great way for you to learn more about EnronOnline prior to registering as a Master User.
+However, Guest accounts are a great way for you to learn more about EnronOnline prior to becoming a registered user.

 To register for a Guest account, please complete the form found in Contact Us, and click on the box specifying “I would like to request a Guest account”.

-Please do not enter any text in the Text Box if you are requesting a Guest account.
-This will enable us to process your request more quickly.
+Please note that Guest Accounts are bound by our Legal & Privacy policy, and are available to businesses only.
 Finally, note that both Master and Guest accounts are granted at our sole discretion and your application for either does not guarantee approval.

 Password Application (Sample) – 10a